2019ChenGong/DPImageBench/README.md

 - `train.n_epochs`: the number of epoch for finetuning on sensitive datasets.

 > [!Note]
 >
 > DP-LDM originally uses a latent diffusion model as the DP synthesizer.
 For a fair comparison, we now use a standard diffusion model, just like other diffusion-based models, which we call `DP-LDM-SD`.
 In addition, `DP-LDM` means using latent diffusion models (i.e., stabel diffusion) as synthesizers.

+> [!Tip]
+>
+> DP-LDM originally uses a latent diffusion model as the DP synthesizer.
+For a fair comparison, we now use a standard diffusion model, just like other diffusion-based models, which we call `DP-LDM-SD`.
+In addition, `DP-LDM` means using latent diffusion models (i.e., stabel diffusion) as synthesizers.